|

 The parser reads from the standard input stream, runs checks and normalizes

 it into the leon-format on standard out.
+It also executes the vocabulary operator.

-Halts execution upon error detection.
+It halts execution upon error detection.

-Normalizes integer tokens by stripping leading plus signs.
+It normalizes integer tokens by stripping leading plus signs.

-Removes the opening and closing parentheses from the string.
+It removes the opening and closing parentheses from the string.

-Removes all single backslashes from the string, preserving double
+It removes all single backslashes from the string, preserving double

-).
+backslashes (\\) and newline sequences (\n).
 These are the only

 escape sequences recognized in the leon-format.